mjtomei/inflation/inflation_analysis.md

 **Alternative measures provide meaningful information.** Truflation currently diverges from official CPI by 1.2-1.4 percentage points; during the 2022 peak, divergence exceeded 2.5 percentage points.
 These discrepancies may reflect timing differences, methodological artifacts, or real measurement gaps.

-**Inflation inequality is substantial and documented.** Lower-income households experience 10%+ faster cumulative inflation than upper-income households.
+**Inflation inequality is real and documented.** Lower-income households experience 10%+ faster cumulative inflation than upper-income households.
 Black and Hispanic households experience higher and more volatile inflation.
 These are not alternative calculations—they are findings from BLS and Federal Reserve research using official data.

 **Novel metrics are constructible.** Publicly available data could support indices tracking time-cost, life-stage baskets, shrinkflation, asset prices, and demographic breakdowns.
 These would provide transparency currently absent from headline figures.